dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 **Font Fallback and Composite Fonts**

-If you specify a font that does not support a given codepoint range, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] will automatically fallback to one that does by using the Global User Interface.compositefont that is located in your Windows\Fonts directory.
+If you specify a font that does not support a given codepoint range, WPF will automatically fallback to one that does by using the Global User Interface.compositefont that is located in your Windows\Fonts directory.
 Composite fonts work just as any other font and can be used explicitly by setting an element's `FontFamily` (for instance, `FontFamily="Global User Interface"`).
 You can specify your own font fallback preference by creating your own composite font and specifying what font to use for specific codepoint ranges and languages.

 For more information on composite fonts see <xref:System.Windows.Media.FontFamily>.